Language Stations

 Punjabi – Southend | Romanche – Geneva | Arabic – Paris | Berber – Paris | Farsi – Copenhagen | Andalus-Arabic – Library | Medieval Hebrew – Library | Galician – Santiago de Compostela | Ladino – London | Provençal – Aix en Provence | Occitan – Toulouse | Sicilian – London | Anglo-Saxon – London | Welsh – Liverpool | Scottish Gaelic – Skye | Icelandic – Manchester | Groendlandic – Copenhagen | Nightingale – Stodmarsh |

-From 2019, new encounters and languages will be recorded and edited by C Bergvall & Caleb Watson and recomposed towards performance by composer Rebecca Horrox.
+From 2019, new encounters and languages were recorded and edited by C Bergvall & Caleb Watson and recomposed towards performance by composer Rebecca Horrox.

 Original Text